smtiitm/Fastspeech2_HS/README.md

 ```
 to get the original files in your directory.

+### NEw HQ Models are available now in separate branch.

 ## Model Files

 The model for each language includes the following files: